EMBRYOPSIDA Pirani & Prado

 Ecology & Physiology.
 Solanaceae are an important component of understory vegetation in l.t.r.f. of the New World.

 Pollination Biology & Seed Dispersal.
 Knapp (2002a, 2010) summarises information on pollinators and basic floral morphology of Solanaceae.
-More or less well developed monosymmetry is quite common in Solanaceae, and is of the 3:2 sort (see Eichler 1875; Robyns 1931; Cocucci 1989; Knapp 2002a; Ampornpan & Armstrong 2002).
+J. Zhang and Zhang (2016) discuss the more frequent expression of monosymmetry in the androecium than in the corolla - almost twice as frequent in the former.
+More or less well developed monosymmetry is quite common and is of the 3:2 sort (see Eichler 1875; Robyns 1931; Cocucci 1989; Knapp 2002a; Ampornpan & Armstrong 2002).
 The complex flower of Schizanthus is described as having oblique rather than inverted symmetry (Cocucci 1989b: functionally equivalent), and dehiscence of the two functional anthers is explosive (Cocucci 1989a).
 For floral evolution in the genus, not very speciose, see Pérez et al. (2006: midpoint rooting), and for CYC gene expression, see Preston et al. (2011b).
 Nierembergia (Petunioideae), with ca 21 species, has oil flowers (Coccucci 1991; Tate et al. 2009 for a phylogeny).
 It has recently been shown that the Carolina sphinx/tobacco hornworm, Manduca sexta is preferentially attracted to Nicotiana flowers that have a corolla tube the "right" length for its proboscis by volatiles produced by those flowers, not those by flowers with tube of different lengths - co-evolution (see Haverkamp et al. 2016), and/but what about other flowers the moth pollinates?

 Within Solanoideae, the Andean Iochrominae are notably diverse florally and have a variety of pollinators, and there is significant variation in flower colour in both bee- and bird-pollinated species when in sympatry (Smith & Baum 2006; Muchhala et al. 2014).
 Zygomorphy and heteranthy, which in this context is really a kind of zygomorphy, have evolved several times in Solanum, also in other Solanoideae like Sclerophylax, etc. (Bohs et al. 2007).
 In heteranthous flowers some of the anthers are feeding anthers, while others deposit pollen on the pollinator in such a way that pollination can take place (Stern & Bohs 2012).
 Buzz pollination is common in Solanum (see Teppner 2005: pollination of the tomato; Harter et al. 2002; García et al. 2008), and over a million pollen grains can be produced by a single flower (Anderson & Symon 1988); the corolla is often rotate, the flowers lack nectar and the anthers dehisce by terminal pores, all features of buzz-pollinated flowers.
 A number of Solanoideae have capillary nectary grooves on the bases of the petals along which nectary moves, sometimes to dark spots on the corolla whence it can be removed (Dong et al. 2013).
 For the evolution of floral scent, see Martins et al. (2007).